5 Magnificent Waterfalls within an Hour of Asheville, NC

 *Bring with plenty of water – there are no options for water near any of the trails.
 A camelbak always comes in handy as it holds plenty of water, plus there are extra compartments for small snacks and other necessities.

 *Load up on a great breakfast in Asheville as most of these waterfalls are in isolated settings with no restaurants nearby.
-Corner Kitchen and Biscuit Head are 2 great local choices.
+Corner Kitchen and Biscuit Head (known for their gigantic biscuits, gravy flights, & jam bar) are 2 great local choices.